 What is hypertension?

 Hypertension or high blood pressure is a condition where your blood pressure, which is the force of the blood flowing through your blood vessels, is consistently too high.
+Cardiologists are medical specialists who treat patients with hypertension and related heart conditions.

 What are the symptoms of hypertension?